-Test Questions Score Summary of assessment UR intervention and Actions Test Area: Securing confidence e and assurance SCA1 : How well has the company provided confidence that it will actually deliver effectively on its proposals for services and costs?
+Test Questions Score Summary of assessment DD UR intervention and Actions Our response to SONI Test Area: Securing confidence SCA1: How well has the company provided confidence that it will actually deliver effectively on its proposals for services and costs?
 Substantially short of excellent We have material concerns around SONI's demonstration of provision of confidence of delivery for the following reasons: Proposals as part of its incentive and cost treatment framework ('benefits sharing framework') are under-developed and performance commitments (including metrics) have not been fully defined or completed.
 There is limited evidence of robust testing and challenging the robustness of the performance incentive framework to the types of risks that may arise in practice.
 The level and timeliness of publication and transparency of business plan information to SECG (which we consider basic and necessary requirements) have been mostly poor.
 For example, the length of time SONI has taken provide some basic annexes such as an appendix on how it had taken account of SECG views is not justified.
 While we recognise and welcome that the plan has gone through a level of internal challenge which provides some confidence, SONI has not fully demonstrated in its plan how it has been applied.
 Interventions: We propose to introduce a licence condition to increase cost transparency of services provision.
 As noted above, we expect our evaluative performance framework proposals to set out sufficient accountability to protect consumers.
+SONI set out concerns it had with the evaluative performance framework proposals, recognised that more information could have been provided and will strive to do more in future.
+It noted that some information by its nature is confidential.
+We have addressed SONI comments on the evaluative performance already.
+We note SONIs points on confidentiality and welcome its commitment to providing timely information where possible.